johlym/johnathan-org/src/_posts/2018-01-07-on-developing-a-wordpress-theme.md

 });
 ```

 I created `vrev` to be able to use `wp_enqueue_*` and be able to cite version numbers.
-To prevent any kind of caching locally, the implementations use PHP’s `rand()` function.
+To prevent any kind of caching locally, the implementations use PHP's `rand()` function.
 In production, I need to set it to the version within my root `package.json`, which is where this task comes into play.

 ```
 // version-rev.js